chatsdude/College-projects/README.md

-This repository contains the college projects that I have done so far.
+This repository contains the college projects that I have done.